ethan-berman/student-alcohol/bella/index.md

 ### These are pages specific to Bella's part of the project.

-Here is a plotly visualization for alcohol, total per capita(15+) consumption by country.
+Here is a plotly visualization for alcohol, total per capita(15+) consumption by country 2018.
 {% include_relative Visualization/alcohol.html %}